maserlib/ExPRES/docs/usage/advanced.rst

    - ``CML``: Flag for CML parameter output in the CDF file (``true`` or ``false``)
    - ``SRCPOS``: Flag for SRCPOS parameter output in the CDF file (``true`` or ``false``)
    - ``SRCVIS``: Flag for SRCVIS parameter output in the CDF file (``true`` or ``false``)

+Note that a CDF file is always produced (output by default), and that it will always contain at least the ``POLARISATION`` variable (regardless of the value of the other flags, even if they are all set to ``false``).

+IDL saveset output setup:

 - ``INFOS``: IDL Saveset output (for debugging) (``true`` or ``false``)

 .. _M2D: